Saint Barlaam, Metropolitan of Moldavia

-Saint Varlaam was born about 1590 to a family of free holders, in Neamţ region.
+Saint Barlaam was born about 1590 to a family of freeholders, in the Neamţ region.
 His baptism name was Basil.
 He went to Zosim Skete, in the valley of Secu creek, ever since he was a young man, where he learned Slavonic and Greek.
 There, village chief Nestor Ureche and his wife Mitrofana founded Secu Monastery in 1602, which hosted a school too.

-Having become a personal adviser to the righteous martyr ruling prince Miron Barnovshi (1626-1629; 1633), and then igumen of Dragomirna Monastery, in 1628, archimandrite Varlaam was sent to Kiev and Moscow to buy icons for Dragomirna and Bârnova Monasteries as well as for the church the ruling prince had founded in Iaşi.
+Having become a personal adviser to the righteous martyr ruling prince Miron Barnovshi (1626-1629; 1633), and then igumen of Dragomirna Monastery, in 1628, archimandrite Barlaam was sent to Kyiv and Moscow to buy icons for Dragomirna and Bârnova Monasteries as well as for the church the ruling prince had founded in Iaşi.

-The wise metropolitan Varlaam of Moldavia was appreciated both in the country and abroad.
-Thus, due to his devotion and wisdom, in 1639, he was one of the three candidates proposed to be elevated to the throne of ecumenical patriarch of Constantinople.
+The wise metropolitan Barlaam of Moldavia was appreciated both in the country and abroad.
+Thus, due to his devotion and wisdom, in 1639, he was one of the three candidates proposed to be elevated to the throne of the ecumenical patriarch of Constantinople.

 Having been a good and diligent shepherd, the metropolitan printed several books of service in Iaşi to support the Orthodox faith, namely: Cazania (collection of sermons), The Seven Sacraments, Response against Calvin’s Catechism, Pravila (code of church laws), Paraklesis Hymn to the Mother of God, etc.